Climate change target missed in first year of SNP-Green government

 “Labour’s transformative green investment plan will not only drive down emissions, but will reduce energy bills and unlock the jobs and opportunities of the future.”

+"Not only would this reduce emissions by making houses more energy efficient, it would also reduce bills for Scots during a cost-of-living crisis.

+"Greener transport must be made the easy option with a far wider rollout of EV chargers, communities put in charge of when and where buses go, and cheaper train fares instead of the hike handed down by SNP/Green ministers last week.”

-The Stop Climate Chaos Coalition said the drop in 2020’s figures as a result of the Covid lockdown had been a “hollow suc cess” and "bold new action" was required.
+The Stop Climate Chaos Coalition said the drop in 2020’s figures as a result of the Covid lockdown had been a “hollow success” and "bold new action" was required.

 Chairman Mike Robinson added: "Every missed target means more effort is required the following year, making it harder to meet our crucial goals."